 Sri Lanka is an island of smiling faces, crashing ocean waves and exhilaratingly spicy food.
 It’s a place where you can blend all three of these, easily, and end your day on a high.
-While it isn’t difficult to point someone in the direction of smiling faces and frothy ocean waters kissing our golden shores, the spicy food factor may well be something that we implore, you discover a little more in its entirety.
+While it isn’t difficult to point someone in the direction of smiling faces and frothy ocean waters kissing our golden shores, discovering authentic Sri Lankan food is more of a challenge.
+We're here to help.

 Sri Lankan cuisine is not simple, quite far from it in fact.
 The ingredients used however, are as modest as could be.
 From chilli and turmeric to cloves, cardamom and curry leaves, the flavor blend created is exotic.
 What is perhaps most strikingly different when you visit Sri Lanka and sit for lunch, is that one plate of rice is accompanied by at least three different curries.
 So needless to say, a Sri Lankan meal is a feast on a plate no doubt!

-When it comes to trying your hand at Sri Lankan cuisine, there are a few places in the island that we have tried and tested; some allowing you to experience authentic Sri Lankan food with a healthy touch of culture and others which invite you to chip in to making the meal.
+When it comes to trying your hand at Sri Lankan cuisine, there are few top places in the island that we haven't tried and tested over the years.
+Here are just three to set your thoughts racing:

 Ulagalla Resort, Cultural Triangle